2022dts/PublicData/README.md

 This is the compressed (to hide identity info to respect the double anony principle) code file for quick validation or replication use.
 Below are steps to use it:

 1. Prepare Node.js 16+ execute environemnt;
-2. In terminal, use the command `$ node cross-tester.js <lang> <abs path to fixture dir> <analyzer name> null` to perform the mathcing algorithm used in the paper.
+2. In terminal, use the command `$ node cross-tester.js <lang> <abs path to fixture dir> <analyzer name> null` to perform the matching algorithm used in the paper.
 For each testcase, the script outputs JSON data it reads in as well as evaluation result as a JS object, and in the end, the total accumulated result will also be shown, you would use this to calculate fragemented precentages as described in the paper.
     > Script usage example:
     > ```sh
     > $ node cross-tester.js java .../PublicData/RQ2/java understand null